Coherent confluence modulo relations and double groupoids: Double coherent presentations

 \section{Double coherent presentations}

-Recall from \cite{GaussentGuiraudMalbos15} that a \emph{coherent presentation} of a $1$-category $\Cr$ is a $(3,1)$-polygraph $P$ whose underlying $2$-polygraph $P_{\leq 2}$ is a presentation of $\Cr$ and $P_3$ is an acyclic extension of the free $(2,1)$-category $\tck{P}$ generated by $P$.
-This notion extends to $n$-categories generated by $n$-polygraphs.
-Namely, a coherent presentation of such an $n$-category $\Cr$ is an $(n+2,n)$-polygraph $P$ such that the underlying $(n+1)$-polygraph $P_{\leq (n+1)}$ is a presentation of $\Cr$ and $P_{n+2}$ is an acyclic extension of the free $(n+1,n)$-category generated by $P$.
-In Subsection~\ref{SS:DoublePolygraphDiPolygraphs}, we introduce dipolygraphs in order to extend the notion of coherent presentation to $n$-categories whose underlying $(n-1)$-category is not free.
-We also introduce the notion of double $n$-polygraph generating $n$-categories enriched in double groupoids.
-In Section~\ref{S:CoherentConfluenceModulo}, we will formulate coherence results modulo using the structure of double $n$-polygraph.
-Finally, we introduce in Subsection~\ref{SS:DoubleCoherentPresentations} double coherent presentations of $n$-categories.
-This notion allows us to obtain coherent presentations from polygraphs modulo as it will be explained in~\ref{S:GlobularCoherenceFromDoubleCoherence}.
+Recall that a \emph{coherent presentation} of an $n$-category $\Cr$ whose underlying $(n-1)$-category is free is an $(n+2,n)$-polygraph $P$ such that the underlying $(n+1)$-polygraph $P_{\leq (n+1)}$ is a presentation of $\Cr$ and $P_{n+2}$ is an acyclic extension of the free $(n+1,n)$-category $\tck{{P_{\leq (n+1)}}}$.
+In this section, we introduce the structure of dipolygraph in order to define coherent presentations of $n$-categories whose underlying $(n-1)$-categories are not free.
+We also introduce double $(n+2)$-polygraphs as systems of generators for $n$-categories enriched in double groupoids.
+Finally, we define double coherent presentations of $n$-categories, that we will use to deduce coherent presentations from polygraphs modulo, whose generating horizontal cells describe primary rules, generating vertical cells are algebraic axioms, and square cells correspond to generating relations among primary reductions modulo the axioms.